hwelsters/wisdom-of-crowd-llm/README.md

 | 1 |
 | 6 |

-Since both 1 and 6 appear 2 times where 2 ≥ 3 / 2 where 3 is the number of sample solutions.
+Since both 1 and 6 appear 2 times where 2 > 3 / 2 where 3 is the number of sample solutions.

-This method only the numbers that appear the majority of the time. (majority = greater than half the time. ) However, this method lacks real-world use-case especially in cases where an explanation is needed.
+This method only selects the numbers that appear the majority of the time. (majority = greater than half the time. ) However, this method lacks real-world use-case especially in cases where an explanation is needed.

-Later, we propose a method whereby we instead elect a response using various methods to do so.
+As such, we later propose a method whereby we instead elect a response using various methods to do so.
 This method will provide users with an explanation and is much more useful for real-world use cases.

 This repo details my experiments in figuring out whether or not this is the case.